I Took Every Client That Said Yes.Then I Learned to Say No.

 The third micro-managed every decision and made it impossible to deliver good work.

-com) shows that client friction is one of the top reasons solo founders burn out.
+Research on founder stress shows client friction is one of the top reasons solo founders burn out.

-Worth trying: Before your next discovery call, write down three non-negotiables for clients (payment terms, communication style, scope clarity).
+Before your next discovery call, write down three non-negotiables for clients: payment terms, communication style, scope clarity.
 If a prospect won't commit to those, thank them and move on.
-You'll feel the difference in 30 days.
+Saying no to the wrong client protects your capacity for the right ones.